 Dizziness After COVID: What it is and How to Treat it

-COVID-19 has affected millions of people, and we now know the virus has long-lasting effects and lingering symptoms.
+COVID-19 has affected millions of people, and we now know the virus has lingering effects and long COVID symptoms.
 “Long Haul” COVID is now recognized as a significant area of concern.
 Research in this area suggests that the COVID-19 SARS Virus can cause dizziness and as many as one in five people infected with COVID-19 will experience dizziness and imbalance as a lingering symptom.
-The length of COVID-19 related dizziness depends on many factors but the sooner the condition is treated, the better.
+The length of COVID related dizziness depends on many factors but the sooner the condition is treated, the better.

-It is essential to understand what may be causing symptoms post-COVID to benefit from available treatments.
-The good news is that Physical Therapists specializing in Vestibular Therapy can evaluate the cause of your post-COVID-related symptoms.
+Understanding what may be causing symptoms post-COVID to benefit from available treatments is essential.
+The good news is that Physical Therapists specializing in Vestibular Therapy can evaluate the cause of your post-COVID symptoms.
 Treatment focuses on decreasing dizziness, imbalance, and other related symptoms to allow for a return to pre-COVID levels of function.

 Post-COVID symptoms include: